Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/02-anatomy-html/page-03.md

 ```

-The HTML lang attribute can be used to declare the language of a Web page or a portion of a Web page.
-This is meant to assist search engines and browsers.
+The HTML lang attribute declares the language of a Web page or a portion of a Web page.
+This attribute assists search engines and browsers.